Tristannn1337/Ivory/README.md

     -   Limited to increments of 1 ether?

 -   **Maturity** (Block)
-    -   The block that the operator is comitting to withdrawing the validator balance by.
+    -   The block that the operator is committing to withdrawing the validator balance by.
     -   Enforced by penalties described in the cryptoeconomics withdrawal calculations section.
     -   Operator is given a grace period of +/- 7 days.

 -   **APR** (%)
-    -   The reward rate the operator expects from the network, presumibly discounted by their comission rate, and guaranteed to the bond holder.
+    -   The reward rate the operator expects from the network, presumably discounted by their commission rate, and guaranteed to the bondholder.

 ### Cryptoeconomics